brainstormforce/custom-fonts/readme.txt

 == Changelog ==

 = 1.3.4 =
-- Fix: Fixed custom font is not loading on Astra and Elementor customizer due to conflict with Elementor Pro.
+- Fix: Custom fonts are not loading on Astra customizer and Elementor typography settings after Elementor Pro v3.6.0.

 = 1.3.3 =
 - Fix: Headers already sent warning in customizer.